 - The choice is enabled through awareness.
 In other words, be aware of your emotions, mental state, and physical needs (energy, craving, deficiency and so on).
 Ask yourself “Are you truly Hungry?
 Are you consuming food to drown your negative feeling?
 Are you feeling lonely or stressed out?”

 - Don’t compromise with your health.
-Eat food which nourishes your body, rather than getting influenced by stigma, peer pressure, societal pressure, commercials, food trends (fads) and so on.
+Eat food which nourishes your body, rather than getting influenced by stigma, peer pressure, societal pressure, commercials, food trends (fads), and so on.

 - Eat your food slowly.
-Studies have shown that consuming your food gradually helps you to enjoy your food, and to reduce indigestion, lethargic behaviour after a meal, as well as to reduce acidity and other food-related problems.
+Studies have shown that consuming your food gradually helps you to enjoy your food, and to reduce indigestion, lethargic behavior after a meal, as well as to reduce acidity and other food-related problems.

 - Observe the food that is going in your body.
 Connect with your food.
 If you don’t like the food, you are consuming than change the food item.

 - Consult a well-qualified nutritionist who can guide you through your healthy eating journey.

 Therefore, we should be mindful before eating anything.
 While eating, we must keep our cell phones, laptops aside as it distracts us from eating.
 We should love the food! its taste! it is every bite!
 If a person eats something while watching television, he might eat more than he needed.
 While eating, our concentration should be only on food!
 Not on any gossip, not on any digital device.
 Mindful eating helps a person in losing weight.
 We must all get aware of mindful eating as it is very important for our good health and we all know, health is wealth.